-In this equation, \mathbf{Q} represents the heat energy required to enter the system to obtain a change in temperature \mathbf{T} in kelvins.
+In this equation, \mathbf{Q} represents the heat energy required to enter the system to obtain a change in temperature \mathbf{T} in Kelvins.
 The air density $\boldsymbol{\rho}$ and volume of the space \mathbf{V} are used to calculate the mass of the air in PhytoHome.
-Finally, the specific heat \mathbf{c} tells how much heat energy is required to change a unit of mass for a specific substance by one-degree kelvin.
-According to the worst-case scenario specified, namely having to raise the temperature of PhytoHome from 60 degrees to around 75 degrees, the change in Fahrenheit temperature must be converted to a change in kelvin using Equation 2 shown below:
+Finally, the specific heat \mathbf{c} tells how much heat energy is required to change a unit of mass for a specific substance by one-degree Kelvin.
+According to the worst-case scenario specified, namely having to raise the temperature of PhytoHome from 60 degrees to around 75 degrees Fahrenheit, the change in Fahrenheit temperature must be converted to a change in kelvin using Equation 2 shown below:

-$$\Delta T = (5/9) \Delta F \qquad (Eqn.
-2)$$
+$\Delta T = (5/9)^ \Delta F \qquad (Eqn.
+2)$

 Here ΔF is the change in temperature in Fahrenheit and ΔT in Kelvin.
 For a change in 15 degrees Fahrenheit we then have a change of 8.33 degrees Kelvin.
 Therefore, T in equation 1 will have a value of 8.33.
-The air density is 1.225 kg/m3, the volume .04 m3, and the specific heat for air in the range of temperatures to be operated in is .718.
+The air density is 1.225 kg/m^3 , the volume .04 m3, and the specific heat for air in the range of temperatures to be operated in is .718 kJ/kgK.
 Evaluating Equation 1 with these values gives:

-$$Q = 1.225 (kg/m^3)(.04m^3)(.718)(8.33) = .293 J.$$
+$Q = 1.225 (kg/m^3)^(.04m^3)^(.718kJ/kg^K)^(8.33) = .293 J.$

-If we want to provide this heat energy over the course of a minute, then dividing both sides by 60 seconds, and letting P be the results yields:
+If we want to provide this heat energy over the course of a minute, then dividing both sides by 60 seconds, and letting \mathbf{P} be the results yields:

-$$P = .00488 \text{ J/S} = 4.88 \text{mW}.$$
+P = .00488 J/S = 4.88mW.

-In other words, the space heater has to provide 4.88 mJ per second.
+In other words, the space heater must provide 4.88 mJ per second.
 The space heaters being used can provide up to 12 W of heat energy.
-Therefore, PhytoHome is well equipped to handle cold temperatures, provided with proper insulation.
-This last remark is actually vital to ensure efficiency as well as functionality.
+Therefore, PhytoHome is well equipped to handle cold temperatures, provided proper insulation.
+This last remark regarding insulation is vital to ensure efficiency as well as functionality of the HVAC subsystem and PhytoHome as a whole.